Timmmdavis/CutAndDisplaceJulia/README.md

 To get the path:
 > println(pathof(CutAndDisplaceJulia))

+## Some general info:
 In src the main functions are
 LD.jl
 and
 TD.jl
 These compute stresses and displacements due to analytical line and triangular dislocations.

 LD.jl I havent tested for unstable types etc, TD.jl I have.
-If hooked up to code it would be good to do thos.
+If hooked up to code it would be good to do though.
 For more improvements in TD.jl the functions CalculateLocalTriCoords and GlobalToTDECoords could be improved in terms of memory management.
 Also Parts in the 'FS' functions that are enabled when the 'ImageFlag' is set to 1.
 I recommend removing Threads.@threads from the outer loop of these functions before debugging/working on the code.